Turing patterns on non-fluctuating surfaces under mechanical stresses: Introduction

+The aim of this study is to determine whether both the relationship between TPs and IDOF relaxation and the proposed origin of TPs, namely mechanical surface deformation, remain unchanged when moving from fluctuating to non-fluctuating lattices.
 In this paper, we extend the hybrid simulation model of TPs for membranes on fluctuating lattices to a fixed lattice model by discarding the vertex fluctuation.
 The fixed lattice model is defined on two-dimensional (2D) square and triangular lattices, and three-dimensional (3D) cubic lattices, all of which are free of vertex fluctuation.
 The lattice structure is regarded as an interaction network of pigment cells.
 The concept of biological patterns is a two-dimensional object, and it does not involve any 3D structure.
 Therefore, the utilization of 3D models is not an indispensable requirement for TP modeling.
-To this end, a thin plate is employed for the 3D model, and the implemented mechanical property is examined for its universality in the sense of dimension independence.
+To this end, a thin plate is employed for the 3D model, and the implemented mechanical property is examined to check its universality in the sense of dimension independence.
+If TPs exhibit different behavior in 3D and 2D models, this would imply that dynamical anisotropy is sensitive to dimensionality, even though a thin 3D plate is physically equivalent to a 2D surface.
 The variables assumed in the model are $u,v$ and $\vec{\tau}$.
-The vertex position $\vec{r}$ of lattices is fixed and not included as a variable, although it is used for defining Finsler metric.
+The vertex position $\vec{r}$ of lattices is fixed and not included as a variable, although it is used to define the Finsler metric.
 The inclusion of the IDOF $\vec{\tau}$ is predicated on the expression of a mechanical elastic property in materials such as zebrafish and sea shells.
-The variables $u,v$ can be extended to three different ones for pigment cells as in Refs. \cite{Nakamasu-etal-PNAS2009,Mahalwar-etal-Science2014,Sawada-etal-GCell2018} However, we employ the same $u,v$ as those in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025} to solely elucidate the influence of the $\vec{r}$ removal from FG modeling prescription.
-FG modeling is not a standard technique, but rather an extended modeling technique that should be extensively examined.
+The variables $u,v$ can be extended to three different ones for pigment cells as in Refs. \cite{Nakamasu-etal-PNAS2009,Mahalwar-etal-Science2014,Sawada-etal-GCell2018}.
+However, we employ the same $u,v$ as those in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025} to solely elucidate the influence of fixing the cell position $\vec{r}$.